LyonsLab/PhytoOracle/docs/plug-play.rst

              git clone https://github.com/uacic/starTerra.git
              mv 2018-05-15 starTerra/stereoTop

-..note:: Assuming this step was successful, you should now have the proper files on the machine you are using.
+.. note:: Assuming this step was successful, you should now have the proper files on the machine you are using.
 You can check to see these files by typing ls starTerra/stereoTop - from there you will be able to see all downloaded information.

      If the output of this solution automatically displays multiple "2018-05-15...."  lines in the terminal, you may proceed.